Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: SAGES: Semantic Autonomous Guidance Engine for Space

+The ultimate goal of SAGES is to generate a trajectory that solves the following problem:

-In other words, the generated trajectories must satisfy the hard constraints defined in the optimal control formulation (cf. Eq.~\eqref{eq:ocp}) while also adhering to a soft, semantic constraint that enforces consistency with the behavior specified by the natural-language command.
+In other words, the generated trajectories must satisfy the hard constraints defined in the optimal control formulation (cf. Eq.~\eqref{eq:ocp}) while also adhering to a soft, semantic constraint that enforces consistency with the behavior specified by the input command.
 This formulation emphasizes feasibility under semantic guidance rather than explicit cost minimization.

-To enable text-conditioned safe trajectory generation, SAGES adopts a trajectory tokenization scheme that extends ART’s original representation by incorporating text information into a shared latent space \cite{putterman2021pretraining}.
+To enable language-conditioned safe trajectory generation, SAGES adopts a trajectory tokenization scheme that extends ART’s original representation by incorporating text information into a shared latent space \cite{putterman2021pretraining}.
 The resulting token sequence is defined as:

 where $\boldsymbol{e}$ denotes the text embedding vector, given by: